Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_getting_help.rst

 Experimenting - Things to Try
 -----------------------------

 ..
-Paul: Not sure if I need this—it’s here as a reminder to me to consider this)
+Paul: Not sure if I need this it's here as a reminder to me to consider this)

 ..
 Santi: mmmm, I'm not sure if we can add something here.